kenpu/kenpu.ca/content/projects/open-data.md

 weight = 0
 +++

 Open Data is the hottest addition to the Web.
-Back by various nations and governments, millions of open data sets are being released by authoritative sources.
+Millions of open data sets are being released by authoritative sources.
 This is a vastly valuable opportunity for data scientists to gain greater insights into a multitude of social and economic issues.